Stagnant Dreamers: How the Inner City Shapes the Integration of Second-Generation Latinos

 Rendόn argues that race matters greatly in America.
 Although civil rights legislation outlawed blatant forms of racial discrimination, housing discrimination practices and the legacy of segregation persist across cities, sustaining both spatial and racial inequalities.
 Poverty remains most concentrated in historically segregated neighborhoods, and people of color, including Mexican Americans, are confined to those places.
 Rendόn indicates that the concentration of Latinos in poor and segregated neighborhoods sustains their racialization, as does the flow of and negative rhetoric around Mexican (and Central American) immigration.

-America’s poorest neighborhoods reproduces poverty and limited social mobility is a given social fact.
+The assertion that growing up in America’s poorest neighborhoods reproduces poverty and limited social mobility is a given social fact.
 Poor neighborhoods tend to have weak collective efficacy and are associated with higher rates of violence and crime, poor mental and physical health, and poor educational and income outcomes.
 Rendόn, however, finds, contrary to popular belief, that as immigrants settle in poor and segregated neighborhoods, violence declines.

 Mexican immigrants rely primarily on social support from family and extended kin.
 According to Rendόn, parents draw on this family-based social capital to buffer their sons’ exposure to urban violence.
 Rendόn finds that although bonding ties are necessary they are not enough to help young Latino men move upward on the socioeconomic ladder.
 Instead, she argues, social leverage ties (or bridging social capital) are critical for them to access and navigate institutions of higher learning.